 In the 1990’s, I worked as a freelance writer for a local newspaper in suburban Chicago.
 I covered everything from cloning & measuring the risk of heart disease to my “Day in the Life” series where I spent the day at local businesses ranging from a veterinarian to a bakery (that was an early wake-up call.)

-A few years later, I started working for Legacy.com (online obituaries.)
-I assisted customers in navigating the site and at times, offered support during a highly emotional time.
+A few years later, I started working for Legacy.com which hosts online obituaries for newspapers around the world.
+I loved that potential for connection; that someone sitting in an army base in Afghanistan could sign a guest book for a relative who passed in Illinois (true story.)
 I remained there for many years until my husband and I made the decision to move to Florida.
 Most of our family is here including my mother, who in recent years, has needed more assistance.

 Melanie M. Stewart ©